Frosted Sugar Cake Cookies

 Add egg and extracts

-Beat in the egg, vanilla, and almond extract until fully combined and silky.
+Beat in the egg, vanilla extract, and almond extract until the mixture looks smooth and slightly thickened.

 -